michalciurus/michalciurus.github.io/_posts/2016-07-16-RxSwift-for-dummies-#1-Observables.markdown

 #### Disposable

-The `Disposable` that needs to be returned is used to  clean up the `Observable` if it doesn't have a chance to complete the work normally.
+The `Disposable` that needs to be returned in the `Observable` is used to  clean up the `Observable` if it doesn't have a chance to complete the work normally.
 For example you can use the `AnonymousDisposable`:

 {% highlight swift %}
 return AnonymousDisposable {